-Please allow 30 minutes for the radioactive isotope injection.
+Please allow 15-20 minutes for the Injection of the radioactive isotope.

 On your return the images will take approximately 20 minutes.

 What are the risks?

 Most things that we do in life or in medicine have a small risk and we want you to understand any risks involved.
 Please remember that we would not recommend this test if we did not think that the risks were outweighed by the potential benefits.